cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/critical-review.md

     4. \[If relevant\] Narrator/Host
 3. List two or three initial observations about the different strategies adopted by the directors/producers of your documentaries.

-**Preparation/Advice for first phase of critical review assignment:**
+#### Preparation/Advice for first phase of critical review assignment

 - Rationale for pre-draft exercise #1:
     - Director’s name—the decision maker (should play an active & explicit role in your discussion).
 Find out info on director et al.